Marcano-Pannuto-ERSP/set-rtc-time/README.md

 * `--trials TRIALS` sets the new number of trials to get the average offset to TRIALS.
 Default is 100
 * `-f` means set FOS to 0 (no automatic switching when an oscillator failure is detected)
 * `-a` means set AOS to 1 (automatically switches to RC oscillator when the system is powered from the battery)
+* `--pulse PULSE` sets the length of pulse: 1 means 1/8192 seconds for XT and 1/64 sec for RC; 2 means 1/64 s for both; 3 means 1/4 s for both
+* `-d` means disable the RTC's alarm

-If no optional arguments are entered, then the program will run 100 trials to determine the average offset, with time accuracy within 0.02 seconds, FOS is set to 1 (automatic switching when an oscillator failure is detected), and AOS is set to 0 (will use XT oscillator when the system is powered from the battery)
+If no optional arguments are entered, then the program will run 100 trials to determine the average offset, with time accuracy within 0.02 seconds, FOS is set to 1 (automatic switching when an oscillator failure is detected), AOS is set to 0 (will use XT oscillator when the system is powered from the battery), the alarm is enabled, and the alarm pulse is 1/4 seconds